Altus Power Inc. (AMPS) stock is nearly perfect except the valuation - The Dwinnex

 Ratios:

-For a better understanding of AMPS, let’s look at its different ratios.
-For the most recent quarter (mrq), Quick Ratio is recorded 11.50 and its Current Ratio is at 11.50.
-In the meantime, Its Debt-to-Equity ratio is 1.35 whereas as Long-Term Debt/Eq ratio is at 1.31.
+Our analysis of AMPS’s different ratios will help us gain a deeper understanding of the company.
+For the most recent quarter (mrq), Quick Ratio is recorded 9.70 and its Current Ratio is at 9.70.
+In the meantime, Its Debt-to-Equity ratio is 1.59 whereas as Long-Term Debt/Eq ratio is at 1.54.

 Upgrades & Downgrades